What are extraordinary circumstances?

 What you’re entitled to when there’s an extraordinary circumstance

-No matter the reason for the delay - whether it’s deemed an extraordinary circumstance or not - if you’re held up for two hours or more, you're always entitled to assistance if you’re flying from the EU or with an EU airline.
+No matter the reason for the delay - whether it’s deemed an extraordinary circumstance or not - if you’re held up for two hours or more, you're always entitled to assistance if you’re flying from the UK or EU or with a UK or EU airline.

 When this right to assistance kicks in depends on how far you fly.

 |When you're entitled to assistance|

 |Type of flight||Distance||How long you have to wait|

 Up to 1,500km (932 miles)